top of page

 CONS:

-• While enjoying the occasional glass of fruit juice can be part of a balanced diet, it is important to dispel the misconception that consuming large quantities of fruit juice is a health-conscious choice.
-A standard 150ml serving typically contains as much as 12-13g of free sugar.
-Opting for whole fruits with their natural fibre not only helps regulate blood sugar levels but also promotes a sense of fullness, supporting a balanced and sustainable approach to your overall diet.
+• While enjoying the occasional glass of fruit juice can be part of a balanced diet, it's important to dispel the misconception that drinking large quantities is a health-conscious choice.
+A standard 150ml serving can contain as much as 12-13g of free sugar.
+Without the natural fibre found in whole fruits, juice can cause a quick spike in blood sugar levels, leading to energy crashes and potentially contributing to weight gain over time.

 SUGAR-CONTAINING FIZZY DRINKS